 After four and a half years of trying to make it as an illustrator I finally feel that I'm getting there.
 To anyone else who is struggling to get work- keep going, you will get there!

+Over the years I've had many part time jobs including a horrible one at a call centre.
+I found it hard to fully concentrate on my goal to illustrate full time.
 I had a few commissions here and there but not very often.
 I got down because I didn't like the part time job and thought I wouldn't ever get any work.
 Family and friends suggested I look for a job that was art-related (their way of gently saying maybe I should give up!)
 I felt angry that they couldn't understand that the ONLY thing I wanted to do was be a children's illustrator.
 No other job would satisfy me or make me happy.

 At the end of March this year I was lucky to be able to give up my call centre job and try to get work full time.
 My good friend Mike sorted my website out for me and I set about promoting myself like crazy.
 I got a few jobs but it hasn't been until this month that I've had several commissions through and am starting to feel more secure and positive about the future.